 She joined Thespian Troupe 5450 in high school and spent a summer at the National High School Institute’s Theatre Cherubs program.
 Her passion for the work and for the communities that form around it led her to the acting program at University of Northern Colorado, where she earned her B.A.

-College primed her for an acting career, but it wasn't until she found herself in the tempest of New York City that she truly uncovered her creative voice and artistic identity.
-An activist at heart, in 2015 she was brought on as the Director of Online Communities for StateraArts, a non-profit organization working to bring women* and nonbinary artists into full and equal participation in the arts.
+ARTIVIST College primed her for an acting career, but it wasn't until she found herself in the tempest of New York City that she truly uncovered her creative voice and artistic identity.
+A budding activist, in 2015 she was brought on as the Director of Online Communities for StateraArts, a non-profit organization working to bring women* and nonbinary artists into full and equal participation in the arts.
 She also joined the efforts for prison reform, working at Rikers Prison as an actor-trainer for their crisis intervention training program-- a workshop training their DOC officers and mental health clinicians to access their empathy and de-escalate inmates without the use of force.

 Erika's acting endeavors in NYC largely consisted of Shakespeare works, a spontaneously-arising interest that ignited a deep appreciation and genuine love for these classical expressions of timeless and universal themes.

 If all goes as planned, Erika will work in several Shakespeare Festivals, write a one-woman show, and run a female-led theatre company.
 Ideally all of this will be in collaboration with artists who share her passion for innovative, audacious and inclusive work.

 Want to make some art?
 Use the contact info or form below to get in touch!